andreamussap/AFMussap-Tech-Shopping-List/docs/items.md

 ![](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/images/shop-list-button-new-list.png "Add a new item")

-In the window **Add a new item**, you either can type a name or use Google's native voice recognition to add it.
+In the window **Add a new item**, you can type a name or use Google's native voice recognition to add it.

 ![](https://github.com/andreamussap/AFMussap-Tech-Shopping-List/blob/master/docs/images/items_02.jpg)